MajoretteKay/NullPointerException/README.md

 # NullPointerException
-group project to pull updates from if we work separately from the group and also for mock up purposes
+Group project to pull updates from if we work separately from the group and also for mock up purposes

 Proposal: College Cram
 Overview: